 - It should be able to run on a terminal with simple features such as logging in, recording durations, showing previous records, and more.

-- One can also use stack or queues to insert, peek or delete data from the system.
+- One can also use stacks or queues to insert, peek, or delete data from the system.

 10. Tic Tac Toe game